KEYC-TV: History

 On February 8, 2019, Gray Television announced it was purchasing the United stations, including KEYC.
 In advance of the purchase, Gray assumed control of the station via a local marketing agreement (LMA) on March 1.
 KEYC would be Gray's first station in Minnesota.
 The sale was completed on May 1.

 Programming

-KEYC-TV airs the entire CBS schedule; it began clearing the CBS News program known as the CBS Overnight News when it started 24-hour-a-day broadcasting on September 14, 2020.
+KEYC-TV airs the entire CBS schedule; it began clearing the CBS Overnight News when it started 24-hour-a-day broadcasting on September 14, 2020.

 KEYC-TV maintains a highly local focus such as through its production of the long-running music series Bandwagon.
-Another program that have aired almost throughout the station's history was a local religious program, I Believe in Miracles, which first aired on February 19, 1961.
+Another program that had aired throughout almost the entirety of the station's history was a local religious program, I Believe in Miracles, which first aired on February 19, 1961.
 Miracles aired for the last time on KEYC on February 8, 2015.
 Various other local programs have aired over the years as well as a variety of specials such as on holiday music or major community issues.